brayden-s-haws/ai_explainability/README.md

 ![CleanShot Safari-2024-07-26](https://github.com/user-attachments/assets/637eb3d2-81cb-4224-adfb-d8367f461ed9)

+You can watch a demo of this in action [here](https://share.cleanshot.com/RnPnsGR7).

 ## How It Works

 The AI Explainability Card Generator operates through a series of steps to process input data and generate explainability cards: